moorepants/learn-multibody-dynamics/configuration.rst

    fh.xreplace(repl)

-Generally, there may be multiple numerical solutions for the unknowns and the unerlying algorthims require a guess to return a specific result.
+Generally, there may be multiple numerical solutions for the unknowns and the underlying algorithms require a guess to return a specific result.
 If we make an educated guess for the unknowns, then we can find the specific solution with ``nsolve()``: